baranadm/vet-bookings/README.md

 	- confirmation status
 ---
 # HTTP Endpoints:
-All requests and responses are in JSON's format and encoded in UTF-8.
+All requests and responses are encoded in UTF-8, every payload has JSON format.
 Request and response objects are wrapped into DTO's.
-All errors contain *Error name* and *message*.
+All errors contain *HttpStatus*, *Error name* and *message*.

 #### Animal Type
 **@GET /animalType/all**
 - returns List of Animal Types (or empty list)